4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Little Adam’s Peak

 It takes around 1-2 hours to hike Little Adams Peak.
-It largely depends on how fast you can hike and how many ‘photo stops’ you have.
+It depends on how fast you can hike and how many ‘photo stops’ you have.
 In my case, we had many, many photo stops.

 The hike is great for walkers who don’t fancy trekking up the full-size 2,243m Adams Peak.
 This shorter and less challenging hike still offers beautiful scenic views.